trevordilley/edict/docs/Roadmap.md

 ### Update documentation in README.md for project and actual examples
 Such that they are useful to a wider audience

+### Create @edict/react library....
+The useRule and provider are complex enough folks shouldn't expect to do this themselves.

+### Release "0.1.0-alpha" and ensure README makes it clear it's in alpha
+Mention future potential API changes, specifically typesafe id's, inserts, and retractions

 ### Garner feedback in a drip
 Share with some folks, see if they "get it"

-### Release "0.1.0-alpha" and ensure README makes it clear it's in alpha
-Mention future potential API changes, specifically typesafe id's, inserts, and retractions
+### Post on social media
+Once it's docs are nice and refined

 ## Q1 - 2023